 Chapter reading assignments and homework are extremely important to your learning.
 It is your responsibility to read the information and complete the homework prior to the class covering that topic.
 I will review and grade your completed homework solutions to ensure that you are keeping up, and to help me identify areas where you might be having difficulty.
 I will also solve, during our on-line class sessions, as many of the auditing case problems as time permits.
-The homework assignments must be completed on the McGraw-Hill Connect site, or received by the instructor via e-mail or UVA Collab upload by 6:30PM for the assigned week in order to receive full credit.
+The homework assignments must be completed on the McGraw-Hill Connect site by 6:30PM for the assigned week in order to receive full credit.
 Late homework assignments will not be accepted.